 At this point without having a mechanism for decision management, the organization may spin out of control.

 What is Decision Management?

-Decision Management is an approach of designing and building an integrated system that automates and improves the high-volume of operational decisions.
-Organizing data obtained from all levels of the enterprise is enormously valuable for the decision making process.
-This process is termed as Data Analytics.
+Decision Management is an approach to designing and building an integrated system that automates and improves the high volume of operational decisions.
+Organizing data obtained from all levels of the enterprise is enormously valuable for the decision-making process.
+This process is termed Data Analytics.

 Instead of going with a hunch, companies are embracing sophisticated Data Analytics and statistical tools to make operational decisions for managing inventory, building customer relationships, formulating strategies or pricing solutions.

 Data Analytics helps in sorting a massive amount of unstructured data to derive key insights.
 On top of that, a decision management system, also known as decision modeling simplifies the overall decision management process.
 It includes input data, the algorithm (i.e. logic, rules, and analytics, applied to the input data), and the output (the judgment or determination) to produce structured decisions.

 How Data Analytics Helps in Decision Management

 Big Data and Data Analytics are disrupting the existing ecosystem and business models.
 Having the potential of using granular data for the proliferation of new data sets, it enables faster and fact-based decision making.